ProjectiveGroupUK/tips-sf-native-app-docs/docs/getting-started.md

 3. EXECUTE_FLAG - This accepts 'Y' or 'N'.
 When 'N' is used, it implies that stored procedure is being called in non-execute mode (debug), where TiPS would generate all SQLs and output in execution log but would not execute the generated SQLs in database.
 4. TARGET_DB_NAME - This is the database where objects of the data pipeline reside.
 At run time, TiPS would prepend this database name to source and targets defined in metadata (depending on command type).
 If NULL is used, TiPS would use the CURRENT DATABASE.

+**<u>PS</u>:** Once appropriate grants are in place, The above steps can also be performed from TiPS UI (after selecting the target database where DB objects reside, from launch screen), which makes it much simpler to build data pipeline metadata.
+UI also provides an option to then further extract the generated DMLs of pipeline metadata.
+A short demostration view is available [here](demo_video_tips_v1.md#tips-ui-video).

 ### Execute Data Pipeline (*Parallel Mode*)
 You can execute data pipelines in parallel mode with TiPS using RUN_PROCESS_WITH_TASKS stored procedure.
 In paralle mode, steps of data pipeline can execute simultaneously as DAG of tasks.
 PARENT_PROCESS_CMD_ID is used to determine the position of execution of step within the DAG.<br>E.g.
 ```